-1. Open the Y Twitter app by tapping it.
+1. Open the Twitter app by tapping it.
 Tap the avatar icon on the top left.
 This will open your profile page.

-2. Tap Set up profile to update your profile picture, cover photo, a short description of yourself, and other details shown on your Twitter page.
+2. Tap Set up profile.
+Here, you can edit the basic information on your Twitter account.
+You can update your profile page, add a cover photo, a short description of yourself, and other details shown on your Y Twitter page.